awslabs/Renate/doc/getting_started/supported_algorithms.rst

      - A class that implements a Learning to Prompt method for ViTs.
 The methods trains only the input prompts that are sampled from a prompt pool in an input dependent fashion.
    * - ``"LearningToPromptReplay"``
      - :py:class:`LearningToPromptLearner <renate.updaters.experimental.l2p.LearningToPromptReplayLearner>`
-     - A class that extends the Learning to Prompt method to use a memory replay method like "Offline-ER"
+     - A class that extends the Learning to Prompt method to use a memory replay method like "Offline-ER".
+   * - ``"SPeft"``
+     - :py:class `SPeft <renate.updaters.experimental.speft.SPeftLearner>`
+     - A class that (currently) implements S-Prompts method for memory-free continual learning.
    * - ``"Avalanche-ER"``
      - :py:class:`AvalancheReplayLearner <renate.updaters.avalanche.learner.AvalancheReplayLearner>`
      - A wrapper which gives access to Experience Replay as implemented in the Avalanche library.
 This method is the equivalent to our Offline-ER.